 This document provides basic information about how we leverage Docker on Shopsys Framework to make the work with it as easy as possible.

 These days, developers use machines with different settings and configurations to work with.
 Modern platforms and frameworks have in most cases different software requirements, so their installation may take up to several hours.
-Our goal is to facilitate the installation of Shopsys framework, ideally, if the developer does not need to significantly customize the configuration of his machine but instead of that, he has the possibility to install the platform immediately even with all dependencies - such as a virtual container.
+Our goal is to facilitate the installation of Shopsys Platform, ideally, if the developer does not need to significantly customize the configuration of his machine but instead of that, he has the possibility to install the platform immediately even with all dependencies - such as a virtual container.
 As a result, the developer can start development after a few minutes after downloading the platform.

 2. Solution - Docker¶